xuserv/iBeatConAndroid/README.md

 * 140318 - Add Socket Time-out. (@xuserv)
 * 140319 - Add Screen Size Detect Feature, Turntable is now complete, Start button added but not gonna work. (@xuserv)
 * 140320 - Turntable is now *fully* functional!
 Start button is now works!
 Start button available only on Tablet.
 (Thx to @Harunene) (@xuserv)
+* 140320-a - Fix Screen Size Detect Problem and Start button appear on 2P Mode and Key-only Mode. (not yet on Phone) (@xuserv)

 # HOW TO USE
 * Please make sure your PC Firewall setting allow 2001 port and both device (PC & Android) are on same network.